sowdagar3/Auto-Claim-Assistant/README.md

 Fraudulent claims often involve exaggerating the extent of damage or submitting false claims altogether.
 In this problem, we will focus on the first type of problem i.e. exaggerating the extent of damage.
 To mitigate these losses and maintain the integrity of their operations, insurance companies must develop effective methods to flag out these claims most accurately and efficiently.

-The hackathon challenges you to develop a robust and high performance model for classifying an image of a car into different types of damages automatically with the help of computer vision techniques.
+The hackathon challenges to develop a robust and high performance model for classifying an image of a car into different types of damages automatically with the help of computer vision techniques.
 By accurately identifying the damages, the insurance company can assess the legitimacy of the claim and make informed decisions regarding payouts.

 ## Dataset
 The dataset consists of labeled images of car damages typically involved in insurance claims.
 The images are preprocessed and augmented to create a balanced dataset using SMOTE for training the machine learning model.